Skip to main content

 NY family SUVs · Turbo + AWD claims

-The 1.5L turbo LYX engine in 2018+ Equinox has documented timing chain stretch and excessive oil consumption patterns.
-Traverse claims center on the 9T65 nine-speed transmission shudder and the 3.6L LFY oil-pump failures.
+The 1.5L turbo LYX engine in 2021+ Equinox has documented timing chain stretch and excessive oil consumption patterns (the same defect predates 2021 but those vehicles are outside the state lemon law window).
+Traverse claims on 2021+ model years center on the 9T65 nine-speed transmission shudder and the 3.6L LFY oil-pump failures.
 New York owners often present three or four dealer visits for "check engine light," "AWD service warning," or "stalls at startup" within the 18,000-mile presumption window.
 Cold-start oil consumption tells a stronger story in New York winters because the dealer pen-and-paper measurement protocol shows the LYX's symptom early in cold-weather operation.

 Defect classes: 1.5L turbo, 9T65 transmission, oil consumption, AWD